toshi-koike-akino/qusic/README.md

 ## Concert

-Let's hear how our *qusician* Alice, Bob, and Charlie woudl play the piano.
+Let's hear how our *qusician* Alice, Bob, and Charlie would play the piano.
 ...
 Coming soon.